 - Ensure that patients understand that they must attend all scheduled specialist visits in order to remain eligible for access to monoclonal antibody therapy through the PBS.

 - When administering monoclonal antibody therapies, instructions for storing, preparing and administering doses should be followed carefully.
-The patient must be monitored under direct observation by a health professional (e.g. registered nurse or GP) for at least 30 minutes after the injection for maintenance doses.
+Refer to information paper for more details.

 This information paper was prepared in consultation with the following health professionals: